deeppavlov/chatsky/docs/source/index.rst

 - **Redis:** Provides a Redis-based version of the :py:class:`.DBContextStorage` class.

 - **Protocol:** This module contains base protocol code.
-Protocols like HTTP, MQTT, etc.
-   A function is also used for suggestion of installation.
+Supported protocols fot db: shelve, json, pickle, sqlite, redis, mongodb, mysql, postgresql, grpc, grpcs.

 - **SQL:** Provides a SQL-based version of the :py:class:`.DBContextStorage` class.
    It allows the user to choose the backend option of his liking from MySQL, PostgreSQL, or SQLite.